Story and photography by Ray Waddington.

 developed world now takes for granted — it is easy to picture communities that continue to function more because of

-its members than because of the outside world.
+their members than because of the outside world.
 As we were kissed good-bye I found myself once again completing a

 leg of a journey that had been more satisfying and rewarding than I could have ever